Bloomfield-FA21-CAT328/Guides-VersionControl/README.md

 ### Application clients

-One of the easiest solutions (for some) is to install
+One of the easiest solutions is to install

 * [GitHub Desktop](https://desktop.github.com/)